digao-dalpiaz/Dam/README.md

 - 02/06/2019

-   Add new property AutoWidth to allow message form auto strech horizontally according message text.
+   - Add new property AutoWidth to allow message form auto strech horizontally according message text.

+   - Add new property CenterButtons to arrange buttons on center at message form, otherwhise they will be right-aligned.

 - 02/05/2019